 The need to share data, including medical history and excess contact information, increased amid the pandemic.
 Unfortunately, bad actors took advantage of this situation, leading to a hike in the theft of sensitive data.
 Companies also violated our privacy, even though they outlined data privacy policies.
 We also contributed to the problem by downloading different apps without much thought and giving away personal information.

-Being in a democratic state where every action is subject to scrutiny makes the citizens quite confident when giving out their data to the government.
-However, the scrutiny levels pre-pandemic, during the pandemic, and post-pandemic are not the same.
-One common factor with these three eras is that we are all being monitored through trackers implanted on our devices, browsers, and the sites we visit.
+Being in a democratic state where every action is subject to scrutiny makes citizens confident when giving their data to the government.
+However, the scrutiny levels during the pandemic and post-pandemic may erode that confidence.
+Evidence from a heavily restricted system like China has shown how the government can use data to track down dissidents, police citizens, and deny basic human rights.

-To adjust to the new normal, we must reduce the volume of information we share with companies.
-Businesses alike must collect and use customer data transparently.
-Government, too, should use its citizens' data fairly.
+To adjust to the new normal, we must reduce the volume of information we share with companies, and businesses must collect and use customer data transparently.
+The government should also use its citizens' data fairly.